ACQUAINTANCE WITH POLICIES, RULES AND REGULATIONS

 Each student is expected to be fully acquainted with all published policies, rules, and regulations of the College, copies of which shall be available to each student for review at the Student Services Office.
 The College holds each student responsible for compliance with these policies, rules, and regulations.
 For a complete listing of College policies and their specific procedures, please visit the Conduct and Grievances webpage at www.wc.edu/campus-resouces/conduct-grievances.

 Faculty may request, through the appropriate instructional dean, that an allegation of Academic Integrity violation be reviewed for possible academic sanction.
-Appeals concerning academic sanctions may be made through the Academic Appeals Procedure.
+Appeals concerning academic sanctions may be made through the Student Appeals Procedure.

 ALCOHOL AND DRUG POLICY STATEMENT